 Think of life 100 years ago.
 Technologically, it was a completely different world.
 In 1919, horse & buggy was the main mode of transportation for many Americans.
 Most people didn’t own a telephone.
 The Internet was not even a fantasy for science fiction writers.
 But Wrangler jeans was around.
 Its parent company, Blue Bell Overalls, started business in 1919.
-Wrangler which officially launched in 1947.
+Wrangler officially launched in 1947.

 The denim brand continues to be vital and is celebrating 100 years of history.
 A party for its centennial starts Sept.
 7 at Fred Segal on 8500 Sunset Blvd.
 It will roll out a six-week Wrangler Pop-Up Experience, said Tom Waldron, Wrangler’s global brand president.

 “As Wrangler evolves in front of a global audience, we embrace the opportunity to bring new experiences to consumers that allow us to stay true to our heritage, but show an unexpected and fresh twist,” he said.